Sage-Bionetworks/portalsDocs/articles/challenge_administration.md

 ## A - Setting up Challenge infrastructure

-This [createChallenge.py](https://github.com/Sage-Bionetworks/DREAM-Utilities/blob/master/createChallenge.py) script helps the setup of the challenge infrastructure (steps A1-5).
+This [createChallenge.py](https://github.com/Sage-Bionetworks/DREAM-Utilities/blob/master/createChallenge.py) script sets up the challenge infrastructure (steps A1-5).

 **For all DREAM challenges, please contact the Synapse Access and Compliance Team (act@sagebase.org) for step A4!**